-1.1 The purpose of this Supplementary Guidance (SG) is to provide further detail on the criteria contained in Part 1 of Policy IN2: Wind Energy.
-This document provides all interested parties with a statement of the main factors that will be taken into account in reaching planning decisions.
+1.1 The purpose of this Supplementary Guidance (SG) is to provide further detail in support of the development management considerations in Policy IN2: Wind Energy.
+It provides a statement of the main factors that will be taken into account in reaching planning decisions and details the criteria contained in the policy.